-This Breakthrough Encryption is Transforming Cybersecurity—Here's What You Need to Know! - YaNoticias
+This Breakthrough Encryption is Transforming Cybersecurity—Here's What You Need to Know! - YANoticias

 - QHE employs quantum bit rotation for superior protection against data breaches.

-- Key management is simplified through classical angles, optimizing data security management.
+- Key management is simplified through classical angles, optimising data security management.

 - Industries such as e-commerce, healthcare, and finance benefit from encrypted data transmission.